TDarkShadow/iheartnewvegas/README.md

 There are roughly 265 mods and 155 plugins total, including NVSE plugins, patches, and ESP replacers.

+Unfortunately a lot of patching is required since many mods do not include fixes from the unofficial patch and conflicts between mods are a common occurrence, drastically increasing the amount of plugins required to solve issues.

 ### How much space do I need to install these mods?

 Roughly 6GB.